-Do you think Donald Trump has a different property investment strategy to the average small property investor?
+Do you think a big property investor who buys or builds skyscrapers has a different property investment strategy to the average small property investor?
 Of course.

-Donald Trump’s strategy simply won’t work on a small scale.
-You can’t just build one floor of Trump Tower and have a success.
-You need all 58 stories.
+A big property investment strategy simply won’t work on a small scale.
+You can’t just build one floor of skyscraper and have a success.
+You need all 100 stories.